 - (a) in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions.
-These children must still be "CLA" when the child starts school unless (b) applies. - (b) or a child who was previously looked after by an English or Welsh local authority and immediately after being looked after became subject to an adoption, residence or special guardianship order.
-This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002.] - (ii) Sibling children who have a brother or sister at the school at the beginning of their first term
+These children must still be "CLA" when the child starts school unless (b) applies. - (b) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order (90) including those who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

+(ii) Sibling - children who have a brother or sister at the school at the beginning of their first term